 Signs of otitis media include head shaking, rubbing or scratching the affected ear, and tilting or rotating the head toward the affected side; self-trauma can lead to aural hematoma.
+The most common cause of recurrent otitis externa is undiagnosed otitis media.
 When otitis externa (see Otitis Externa) accompanies otitis media, the external ear canal may look inflamed and contain an abnormal discharge.
-The pinna or ear canal may be painful, and the hair surrounding the base of the ear may be wet or matted.
-Because the facial (cranial nerve VII) and sympathetic nerves course through the middle ear, animals with otitis media often exhibit signs of facial nerve paralysis (eg, ear droop, lip droop, ptosis, collapse of the nostril) and/or Horner's syndrome (eg, miosis, ptosis, enophthalmos, protrusion of the nictitating membrane) on the same side as the affected ear.
+The pinna or ear canal may be painful and malodorous, and the hair surrounding the base of the ear may be wet or matted.
+Because the facial (cranial nerve VII) and sympathetic nerves course through the middle ear, animals with otitis media may exhibit signs of facial nerve paralysis (eg, ear droop, lip droop, ptosis, collapse of the nostril) and/or Horner syndrome (eg, miosis, ptosis, enophthalmos, protrusion of the nictitating membrane) on the same side as the affected ear.
 Exposure keratitis and corneal ulceration may develop.
 With facial paralysis, the nasal philtrum or lip may deviate away from the affected side.
 These signs help to distinguish otitis media from simple otitis externa.

 With otitis interna, inflammation impairs function of the vestibulocochlear nerve (cranial nerve VIII), resulting in hearing loss and signs of peripheral vestibular disease such as head tilt, circling, leaning or falling toward the affected side, general incoordination, or spontaneous horizontal nystagmus with the fast phase away from the affected side.
 Extension of infection from the inner ear to the brain leads to meningitis, meningoencephalitis, or abscesses, with signs referable to those conditions.
 In horses, severe otitis media/interna can result in fusion and fracture of the tympanohyoid joint; extension of the fracture line to the calvarium can lead to intracranial spread of infection or cause hematoma and death.

-While animals with otitis media and/or interna are usually alert, nonfebrile, and have a good appetite, those with meningitis or meningoencephalitis are usually depressed, febrile, and inappetent.
+Whereas animals with otitis media/interna are usually alert, nonfebrile, and have a good appetite, those with meningitis or meningoencephalitis are usually depressed, febrile, and inappetent.
 A major differential diagnosis for otitis media/interna in ruminants is listeriosis.
-However, cranial nerves other than VII and VIII may be affected with listeriosis, causing signs such as dysphagia or loss of facial sensation, and affected animals are usually depressed.
+However, in listeriosis, cranial nerves other than VII and VIII may be affected, causing signs such as dysphagia or loss of facial sensation, and affected animals are usually depressed.

 Treatment and Prognosis

-Ear mites, when present, should be treated with an appropriate systemic antiparasitic agent (see Systemic Pharmacotherapeutics of the Integumentary System: Antiparasitics for Integumentary Diseasae).
+Ear mites, when present, should be treated with an appropriate systemic antiparasitic agent (see Antiparasitics for Integumentary Diseasae).
 Topical acaricides can be instilled into the external ear canal once it is cleaned.
-Bacterial infection should be treated with appropriate systemic antimicrobial agents (see Systemic Pharmacotherapeutics of the Integumentary System: Antibacterials for Integumentary Diseasae), based when possible on culture and susceptibility test results.
-When culture is not possible because the tympanic membrane is intact, broad-spectrum antimicrobial therapy is initiated, based on the most likely causative pathogens for the species of animal being treated.
-A prolonged course of therapy may be required, particularly in subacute or chronic cases.
+Bacterial infection should be treated with appropriate systemic antimicrobial agents (see Antibacterials for Integumentary Diseasae), based on culture and susceptibility test results.
+If the tympanic membrane is intact, a culture can be obtained via a myringotomy incision with a tom cat catheter.
+It may be possible to aspirate fluid.
+If not, 0.5 mL of sterile water can be instilled into the bulla and the fluid aspirated for culture.
 No antimicrobial agents are labeled for treatment of otitis media/interna in food-producing animals in the USA, so extra-label drug use guidelines must be followed and prohibited drugs avoided.

 If the tympanic membrane is intact and otitis media/interna does not respond sufficiently to systemic antimicrobial and anti-inflammatory therapy, myringotomy (perforation of the tympanic membrane) can be performed to relieve pressure and enable culture and drainage of fluid from the tympanic cavity.
-However, myringotomy may cause permanent hearing loss, and its efficacy is not well documented in animals.
-In chronic, nonresponsive or recurrent cases of otitis media/interna, it may be necessary to perform bulla osteotomy, lateral ear canal resection, or total ear canal ablation to establish sufficient drainage and enable effective lavage.
-Tympanostomy tubes can be implanted into the tympanic membrane after myringotomy to allow continuous drainage in Cavalier King Charles Spaniels with primary secretory otitis, but are not useful for draining more purulent exudate.
+In chronic, nonresponsive or recurrent cases of otitis media/interna, it may be necessary to perform bulla osteotomy or total ear canal ablation to establish sufficient drainage and enable effective lavage.
+Tympanostomy tubes can be implanted into the tympanic membrane after myringotomy to allow continuous drainage in Cavalier King Charles Spaniels with primary secretory otitis, but such tubes are not useful to drain more purulent exudate.